-The present case-cohort study is the largest individual study addressing the association between fetuin-A and incident T2D published to date in terms of included number of incident cases (>900).
-Thus, the present meta-analysis has a considerably larger sample size (more than 3,000 cases of T2D) and consequently a larger power than previous meta-analyses.
-Furthermore, in extension to the most recent meta-analysis, we calculated pooled sex-specific risk estimates to address the unresolved issue of potential sex differences in the association between fetuin-A and incident T2D and we performed extensive further subgroup analyses to identify potential sources of heterogeneity.
+T2D published to date in terms of included number of incident cases (>900).
+Thus, the present meta-analysis has a considerably larger sample size (more than 3000 cases of T2D) and consequently a larger power than previous meta-analyses (8, 11, 31).
+Furthermore, in extension to the most recent meta-analysis (31), we calculated pooled sex-specific risk estimates to address the unresolved issue of potential sex differences in the association between fetuin-A and incident T2D (8), and we performed extensive further subgroup analyses to identify potential sources of heterogeneity.
 Furthermore, we specifically addressed the mediating/confounding impact of subclinical inflammation, adiponectin and liver fat content.

-Overall, our findings support the results from previous meta-analyses indicating a positive association between fetuin-A and incident T2D.
-However, while the meta-analysis of Aroner et al. suggested that the risk of T2D associated with fetuin-A is higher among women (effect estimate [95% CI] per 1 SD increment: 1.51 [1.32-1.74] than among men (1.12 [0.94-1.32]), we did not observe any significant sex differences.
+Overall, our findings support the results from previous meta-analyses indicating a positive association between fetuin-A and incident T2D (8, 11, 31).
+However, while the meta-analysis of Aroner and coworkers suggested that the risk of T2D associated with fetuin-A is higher among women (effect estimate (95% CI) per 1 s.d. increment: 1.51 (1.32-1.74) (8) than among men (1.12 (0.94-1.32)), we did not observe any significant sex differences.

-We found that adjustment for CRP, a biomarker of inflammation, and for adiponectin did not affect the association between fetuin-A and incident T2D in the MONICA/KORA Augsburg case-cohort study.
+We found that adjustment for CRP, a biomarker of inflammation and for adiponectin did not affect the association between fetuin-A and incident T2D in the MONICA/KORA Augsburg case-cohort study.
 Likewise, in our meta-analysis after combining studies, which separately adjusted for inflammation, adiponectin and liver fat content, we found that fetuin-A remained significantly associated with T2D risk.
 Our meta-analysis is the first to systematically investigate whether inflammation, adiponectin or liver fat content mediate or confound the association between fetuin-A concentrations and T2D risk.
-Previous individual studies which addressed the impact of subclinical inflammation, adiponectin and liver fat content assessed through CT scans or liver enzymes observed that these factors hardly attenuated the observed associations.
+Previous individual studies that addressed the impact of subclinical inflammation (5, 8, 10), adiponectin (10, 11) and liver fat content assessed through CT scans (8) or liver enzymes (5, 9, 11) observed that these factors hardly attenuated the observed associations.